aimms/how-to/Articles/585/585-develop-service.rst

 Develop, Test, and Deploy a Service
 ===================================

-As a developer of a service, you want to have clients available that can test that service, both the stages:
+As a developer of a service, you want to have client apps available that can test that service, both the stages:

 * development of that service, and